16EAGLE/getSpatialData/README.md

 For all public functions [documentation is available](http://jxsw.de/getSpatialData).
 See also the [list of data sources](http://jxsw.de/getSpatialData/#products) that are or will be implemented.

-<b><font color="red">Please note:</font> Due to the temporary shutdown of the United States federal government, the on-demand processing through ESPA is currently not available.
-Thus, the `getLandsat_data()` function can currently download Level 1 data only.
-See more here: https://github.com/16EAGLE/getSpatialData/issues/15</b>

 ## Installation

 To install the current beta version, use `devtools`.